UjjawalGusain/snake-game/README.md

 # snake-game

-## Note: Check for the code in masteer branch
+## Note: Check for the code in master branch